Moody0101/moo/README.md

-the source code for the moo package, you can edit the source and view how I pretty much implemented all the commands
+the source code for the moo package, you can edit the source and view how I implemented all the commands.